 1. Improved employee retention rates

 According to statistics compiled by Autodesk, construction faces an industry-wide turnover rate of 21.4%.
 That’s among the highest rates across the entire economy.

-Further, according to the Center for American Progress, the cost of turnover is often as high as 20% of the departing individual’s base salary.
+Further, according to Edubirdie, the cost of turnover is often as high as 20% of the departing individual’s base salary.

-It should come as no surprise, then, that improving employee retention rates is a top priority among many construction management professionals.
+It should come as no surprise that improving employee retention rates is a top priority among many construction management professionals.
 Investments in human capital can help achieve this.

 2. Improved returns on all employee-related costs

 Keeping workers on the payroll is not cheap.
-As discussed in this article, construction labor costs include not only wages but also federal and state unemployment benefit premiums.
+This article discusses construction labor costs, including wages and federal and state unemployment benefit premiums.

 A noteworthy benefit of increasing human capital is that these costs will subsequently deliver even greater rewards.

 Look at it this way.
-It’s important to invest in human capital because doing otherwise would be akin to buying an expensive piece of equipment then failing to maintain it.
+Investing in human capital is important because doing otherwise would be akin to buying an expensive piece of equipment and then failing to maintain it.
 The money you spend storing it (not to mention the equipment’s initial cost) will have diminishing returns the longer you neglect upkeep.

 3. More accurate workforce data tracking